FintechBanking 101

 Basics of Fintech

-Open Banking is an umbrella term used to describe new technologies that aim to improve and automate the delivery and use of financial services.
-Financial technology companies consist of startups and established financial institutions looking to enhance their offering by leveraging digital tools.
+Open Banking is an umbrella term used to describe the practice of providing third-party financial service providers with access to traditional banking services aimed to improve and automate the delivery and use of financial services.
+Financial technology companies consist of startups and established financial institutions looking to enhance their offering by leveraging Open Banking solutions.

-While Open Banking covers a wide range of applications, from retail banking to insurance, the term is most often used about companies, much like us here at Evolve, that provide digital solutions for traditional financial services, such as payments, personal finance, accounts, and lending.
+While Open Banking solutions cover a wide range of applications, from retail banking to insurance, the term is most often used to describe companies, much like us here at Evolve, that provide digital solutions for traditional financial services, such as payments, personal finance, accounts.

-There are three major recent manifestations of fintech:
+There are three major recent manifestations of fintech in the financial services sector:

 1. There’s the technology underpinning the financial services industry, such as cloud-based ledgering and APIs.